 As an exponent of Porapara, Palash Bhattacharjee entered the scene armed with an array of performative arsenals.
 Alongside photo-video installations developed from his performances and site-specific installations, he inserted another crucial element, namely sound.
-From his early works based on photo and video installations in 2009 to that of his more recent near-absurd performances and video installations, he articulates the neural through the experiential.
+From his early works based on photo and video installations in 2009 to those of his more recent near-absurd performances and video installations, he articulates the neural through the experiential.
 Since 2011, he set in motion a practice that forked into two divergent and also overlapping strands – video and performance.
 His single or multi-channel videos and performances are the result of his meditations on body's communion with spatial reality often set in an atemporal framework.
-His reorganizes multiple approaches as he sets out to restore an event from life, which is at once overwhelming and abstract.
+He reorganises multiple approaches as he sets out to restore an event from life, which is at once overwhelming and abstract.
 Muted and distant in their articulation, his works seem to test the water at the edge.
 Still, Palash's 'reality' leaves no room for illusion.

 Zihan Karim emerged in Chittagong where the academic curriculum remained as unresponsive to new developments in art as Dhaka's Faculty of Fine Art.
 As a proponent of video art, Karim started projecting moving images at makeshift locations and ad hoc spaces that he co-opted for his projections.
-Later he held a photo exhibition featuring site-specific photographic installations with Zahed Ali Chowdhury Yuvraj and Shaela Sharmin Swaty at Jog Art Space, established in 2012 to accommodate the growing interest of the young artists in various modes including new media in art.
-There have been more recent additions to this scene with other exponents still trying to push the boundary.
-Recently, Mihir Mashiur Rahman created a still architecture of laser-beams, a scenographic articulation of death in stall, in memory of a dark, haunting reenactment of the massacre at Holey Artisan Bakery.
-At a Daily Prothom Alo sponsored exhibit entitled, Self/Identity, he paid homage to this simmering point of politico-religious violence in Bangladesh through an informal gesture of laser-light manipulation.
+Later he held a photo exhibition featuring site-specific, photographic installations with Zahed Ali Chowdhury Yuvraj and Shaela Sharmin Swaty at Jog Art Space, established in 2012 to accommodate the growing interest of young artists in various modes including new media in art.
+There have been more recent additions to this scene with many artists still trying to push the boundary.
+Recently, Mihir Mashiur Rahman created a still architecture of laser-beams, a scenic-graphic articulation of death, in memory of the victims of the dark, haunting massacre at Holey Artisan Bakery.
+At a Daily Prothom Alo sponsored exhibition entitled, Self/Identity, he sought to capture the ambience of this simmering politico-religious violence in Bangladesh through an informal gesture of laser-light manipulation.